john-kurkowski/tldextract/README.md

 Beware when first calling `tldextract`, it updates its TLD list with a live HTTP request.
 This updated TLD set is usually cached indefinitely in `$HOME/.cache/python-tldextract`.
-To control the cache's location, set TLDEXTRACT_CACHE environment variable or set the cache_dir path in TLDExtract initialization.
+To control the cache's location, set the `TLDEXTRACT_CACHE` environment variable or set the `cache_dir` path when constructing a `TLDExtract`.

 (Arguably runtime bootstrapping like that shouldn't be the default behavior, like for production systems.
 But I want you to have the latest TLDs, especially